Treewidth Parameterized by Feedback Vertex Number

 The small $S$-operations are illustrated in \cref{fig:smallops}.
 Note that in particular, if an $S$-bottom node admits the $S$-operation $\smallintroduce$, then the bags of its parent and its $S$-child are not full.
 Similarly, if an $S$-bottom node admits the $S$-operation $\smalljoin$, then the bags of its parent and both its $S$-children are not full.

 In the case that an $S$-bottom node $t$ that admits the $S$-operation $\forget(v)$, we have that its $S$-child $t'$ has a potentially larger bag.
 In order to determine the bag of $t$, we will first compute the bag of the $S$-child $t'$.
 Informally speaking, we need some information about the child of $t'$ that is on the path from $t$ to its closest descendant that is an $S$-bottom node.
 Let $t''$ be the closest descendant of $t$ that is an $S$-bottom node.
-If $t''$ has the same bag as $t'$, then we essentially have to compute the bag of the $S$-bottom node $t''$.
+If $t''$ has the same bag as $t'$, and this bag is full, then we essentially have to compute the bag of the $S$-bottom node $t''$.
 Hence, we need a flag $f\in\{\true,\false\}$ that indicates whether we are in this case.
 And if we are (that is, $f=\true$), then we need all information about the $S$-operation $\tau$ of $t''$.
 Note that if $t''$ also admits the $S$-operation $\forget(v)$, then we know that the bag of $t''$ is not full, which will be enough.
 If we are not in the above-described case (that is, $f=\false$), then, similar as in the other small $S$-operations, we need an additional integer that will guide our algorithm to a specific bag candidate.
-To capture all the above-described extra information, we introduce the following extended version of the $S$-operation $\forget(v)$. \begin{itemize} \item $\extendedforget(v,d,f, \tau)$ with some vertex $v\in S$, $d\in \{1,\ldots,(n+1)^3\}$, $f\in\{\true,\false\}$, and some extended $S$-operation $\tau$ that is different from $\extendedforget$. \end{itemize} Similarly to the previously introduced extended $S$-operations, we define some auxiliary functions that serve analogous purposes.
+To capture all the above-described extra information, we introduce the following extended version of the $S$-operation $\forget(v)$. \begin{itemize} \item $\extendedforget(v,d,f, \tau)$ with some vertex $v\in S$, $d\in \{1,\ldots,(n+1)^3\}$, $f\in\{\true,\false\}$, and some extended $S$-operation $\tau$ that is different from $\extendedforget$. \end{itemize} If the $S$-operation $\tau$ in $\extendedforget(v,d,f,\tau)$ is a big $S$-operation, then we consider $\extendedforget(v,d,f,\tau)$ a big $S$-operation.
+Otherwise, we consider $\extendedforget(v,d,f,\tau)$ a small $S$-operation.
+Similarly to the previously introduced extended $S$-operations, we define an auxiliary function to ``decode'' the bag and the neighboring bags of the above-decribed extended $S$-operation.
 Let

-where $\Pi$ denotes the set of all extended $S$-operations.
-The function is formally defined in \cref{sec:smallops}.
-Furthermore, let